PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 store entry changed.
 Commit and push this repair separately before the next characterization checkpoint.
 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## Absolute-final normalization/attention rank-one characterization

+The next selected cluster is the existing absolute-final normalization/pad and mixed-attention owner followed by dynamic rank-one Unsqueeze/Reshape repair.
+Both share the primary ModelIR/LayoutState context and run immediately before the absolute-final topology/layout refresh.
+The intended result is a nested ordered pair that preserves the existing two-mapping tuple and one-counter mapping without flattening either schema.

+The focused contract fixes both current targets, callback order and arguments, the affine/InstanceNorm predecessor, topology/layout successor, lowerer closure and context alias, and raw dynamic-rank-one wrapper.
+One strict xfail requires `run_absolute_final_normalization_attention_rank1_cleanup(shared_model_ir_pass_context)`.

+Sequential validation under core-only `uv` completed with `423 passed, 1 xfailed in 19.29s` across all affected context, boundary, dynamic-Reshape, terminal, store, and architecture contracts.
+The sole expected failure is the missing composite owner.
+Focused Ruff and whitespace checks passed.

+Commit and push this characterization separately.
+At resume, add the composite function to the existing normalization/attention module, replace the two lowerer results with one nested pair, remove only the now-redundant lowerer closure and context alias, retain the raw dynamic-rank-one wrapper and all other callers, then validate sequentially.
+Keep the store at 128/128 and never create, update, or reopen a pull request.